-Ask parents and caregivers for their email addresses so that you can provide them with the link to www.pcusastore.com /GGGdownloads, where they can download coloring pages, Grace Sightings, audio stories, and songs (see p. vii).
-Grace Notes 1.
-Read 1 John 4:8 (CEB) and remember the thirteenth word: "The person who doesn't love does not know God, because God is love."
+Read 1 John 4:8, CEB, and remember the thirteenth word: "The person who doesn't love does not know God, because God is love."
 2. Cover your eyes and walk around the chair, saying, "I don't see anyone."
-3. Read Genesis 1:1 (CEB) and remember the second word: "When God began to create the heavens and the earth."
+3. Read Genesis 1:1, CEB, and remember the second word: "When God began to create the heavens and the earth."
 4. Run to three people and say, "I don't have time.
 I'm so busy!"
-5. Read Psalm 59:16 (CEB) and remember the twentieth word: "But me?
+5. Read Psalm 59:16, CEB, and remember the twentieth word: "But me?
 I will sing of your strength!
 In the morning I will shout out loud about your faithful love because you have been my stronghold, my shelter when I was distraught."
-6. Wrap the arm of someone from another team in a "bandage," using the strip of fabric or dish towel provided.
-7. Read Romans 13:10 (CEB) and remember the eighth word: "Love doesn't do anything wrong to a neighbor; therefore, love is what fulfills the Law."
-Grace Notes
+6. Wrap the arm of someone from another team in a "bandage" using a strip of fabric.
+7. Read Romans 13:10, CEB, and remember the eighth word: "Love doesn't do anything wrong to a neighbor; therefore, love is what fulfills the Law."